Home/ Starting Start and grow a social enterprise

 Only Applies to : In Newfoundland and Labrador, you must register with the Registry of Companies if you decide to incorporate provincially.

-Did you know that you could qualify for a number of government financing programs?
+Did you know that you might be eligible for government financing programs?
 Learn about the different programs available to your social enterprise.

-Only Applies to : If your business is in Northern Ontario, you could get help to hire a recent graduate to work on your information and communications technology project.
+Only Applies to : If your business is in Northern Ontario, you could get help to hire a recent graduate to work on your projects.

 Only Applies to : Obtain funding for your sustainable business or economic development activities if you are a Participating First Nation (or individual member of one) on the